rdegges/django-twilio/docs/source/howto.rst

 -------------------------------------

 The simplest way to blacklist callers is via the Django admin panel.
-If you're using the Django admin panel, you'll see a ``django-twilo`` Caller section that allows you to manage callers.
+If you're using the Django admin panel, you'll see a ``django-twilio`` Caller section that allows you to manage callers.

 To blacklist a caller, do the following: